-Stick to the facts and data that you have available, but also let yourself be flexible.
-By adopting a positive approach to change, you will get buy-in quickly and avoid potential delays.
+Stick to the facts and data that you have available, but also let yourself become flexible.
+By adopting a positive approach to change, you will get buy-in and avoid potential delays.

 6. Keep Communication Open & Honest

 One word: transparency!
-Once all parties agree on the topic in question, then there should be no room for ambiguity.
-If you promise one thing and deliver another, sooner or later, you'll end up disappointed in both places.
+Once all parties agree on the topic in question, then there is no room for ambiguity.
+If you promise one thing and deliver another, sooner or later, you’ll end up disappointed in both places.

 Make sure that you communicate every decision made during the process and stick to that policy whenever possible.
 Don’t expect confidentiality once the project gets underway, either.
 Transparency goes a long way towards building trust between all parties involved.